EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 Now the client application apart from certifying which IoT device published the data(by using the `Sender Feature`), also can certify that the device comes from a certain producer.

 **The Immutable Metadata Feature** can  be used by the producer.
-The producer could add to this field the different physical properties the IoT device has, making the `NFT Output` a Digital twin of the physical device.
+The producer could add to this field the different physical properties the IoT device has, making the `NFT Output` a Digital Twin of the physical device.

 ## [Alias Output](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#alias-output)